pgomes13/php-phalcon-calculator/README.md

 Install the dependencies by running the following commands in the root directory.

 #### Development environment
 The app will serve & watch for development changes.
+Change the BASE_URL variable in /client/app/app.constants.js as per the PHP server.

 ```sh
 gulp